singator/stats_camp/README.md

 This project was created to store the source code to record heartbeat through an Arduino.
+The device was then used as part of an activity to demonstrate the tasks that a statistician has to perform in order to be a good one.

+# Data capture device

-### Electronic components used ###
+## Electronic components used

 1. Arduino Uno
 2. Seeed Grove heart rate sensor

 ### Software used ###

-1. Python version 3
 2. R and shiny